3meters/chk/Readme.md

 #chk

-  Simple, recursive javascript object checker / validator
+  Simple recursive javascript object checker

-  chk validates objects against simple template schemas.
-It supports nested objects and arrays, string enums, default values, optional type coercion, custom functional validators, and optional rejection of unknown keys.
+  chk validates objects against simple schemas.
+It supports required and default values, string enums, nested objects and arrays, optional type coercion, custom functional validators, and optional rejection of unknown keys.
 It is particularly well-suited for validating public-facing web services.
-Chk is not idempotent: it may modify the chked value if you tell it to.
+Chk my modify the chked value if you tell it to.

 ## Install for nodejs